galaxyproject/galaxy-hub/content/news/2023-08-14-chatGPT/index.md

 ![Jupyternaut 2](./chatgpt_2.png)

-5. An example is provided at `/notebooks/test-Generative-AI.ipynb` inside the notebook.
+5. Another way to use ChatGPT is from inside a notebook using the "magic command" `%%ai`, see the next image to get an idea.
+An example is provided at `/notebooks/test-Generative-AI.ipynb` inside the notebook.
 See the following image for further details.

 ![ChatGPT in a notebook](./chatgpt_4.png)

-For further examples and details, see the [Jupyter AI page](https://jupyter-ai.readthedocs.io/en/latest/users/index.html).
+For more examples and details, see the [Jupyter AI page](https://jupyter-ai.readthedocs.io/en/latest/users/index.html).